tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * After a few seconds, all of the cells will run on the Google cloud!

 * The default settings for Google Colab currently install TensorFlow v1, though this will change in the near future.
 Students may get the following error after running their imports, despite having upgraded or installed Tensorflow v2:
 ![Images/colab02.png](Images/colab16.png)

 * Though the notebook should still run all cells as intended, the defaults can be updated to avoid potential issues in the future.
 This can be done by running the following code, selecting `y` when prompted, and then restarting the runtime:

 ```python
 !pip uninstall tensorflow
 !pip install tensorflow==2.0.0
 ```

-* Students can check then verify their Tensorflow version using the following code:
+* Students can check, then verify, their Tensorflow version using the following code:

 ```python
 import tensorflow as tf
 print(tf.__version__)
 ```

-Explain to students that it's possible to install new libraries in Google Colab by running the following command
+Explain to students that it's possible to install new libraries in Google Colab by running the following command.

 ```python
 !pip install <library_name>
 ```

 Add a new code text below the title cell of the notebook, type and execute the following code to install `hvplot` and make it run in Google Colab.
-Note that `bokeh` is also installed to ensure we are using the last version.
+Note that `bokeh` is also installed, to ensure we are using the last version.

 ```python
 !pip install hvplot